Pub Closures: What’s Behind the Decline of British Pubs?

 Can the British Pub Decline be Halted?

 “There’s no doubt the golden age of the pub has ended,’ comments James Watson, ‘but that doesn’t mean it needs to become extinct.
-My advice to all landlords is to figure out what your particular community needs and try to incorporate that into your business model.
-In some rural places, pubs now include the post office, or a village shop, or even a church.
+I advise all landlords to figure out what their particular community needs and try to incorporate that into their business model.
+In some rural places, pubs now include the post office, a village shop, or church.
 People get together for worship and then have a pint.
 If that kind of system can work, then perhaps more pubs can find creative ways to evolve. ’

-In a study commissioned by Camra, called Friends on Tap, behavioural psychologist Robin Dunbar concluded that the very health and happiness of the nation may be closely tied with our pubs.
-“The single most important factor determining health, wellbeing and survival is the size and quality of our personal social networks,’ the study reports.
+In a study commissioned by Camra called Friends on Tap, behavioural psychologist Robin Dunbar concluded that the very health and happiness of the nation may be closely tied to our pubs.
+“The single most important factor determining health, well-being and survival is the size and quality of our personal social networks,’ the study reports.

 “People who said they have a ‘local’ or those who patronise small community pubs have more close friends on whom they can depend for support, are more satisfied with their lives and feel more embedded in their local communities than those who said they do not have a local pub.